codio/site/source/docs/ide/inline-preview.html.markdown

 	  }
 	}

 Note that static content is served over Port 80.
-If you want to access a service running on your Box, then you will need to specify the appropriate Port.
+To access dynamic content you will need to specify the appropriate Port (as shown in the 'Box URL' default shown above).

 By default, our Apache and Nginx Box Parts are configured to listen to HTTPS on Port 9500, which is why you see we create `"Box URL SSL": "https://{{domain}}:9500/"`.
 If you want to modify this port then make sure you modify the HTTPS Port in your web server's config file.

+If you cannot access your project over SSL then this could be the way your application is configured.

 The full range of Codio `{{tokens}}` is explained in [this section](/docs/boxes/run/).